jucian0/posts/observable-pattern.md

 After three weeks the company send they an email:

-"Thanks for your interesting to work with us, we received a lot of inscription.
-Unfortunately we will not continue with your process, the candidate selected is Juciano C Barbosa"
+> Thanks for your interesting to work with us, we received a lot of inscription.
+Unfortunately we will not continue with your process, the candidate selected is Juciano C Barbosa.

 ## Applying the analogy